-Based on our procedures, we found management's key judgements and basis of estimation over the NRV of the WIP and the recovery of contract assets on deferred delivery and trade receivables under certain financing arrangements to be appropriate.
+Based on our procedures, we found management's key judgements and basis of estimation over the recovery of contract assets on deferred delivery and trade receivables under certain financing arrangements, NRV of the WIP and recoverable amount of the fixed assets to be appropriate.

-In respect of the independent professional firm, the industry expert and the financial advisor, we found that they possessed the requisite competency and experience to assist management in the assessment of the valuations.
+In respect of the independent professional firm and the industry expert, we found that they possessed the requisite competency and experience to assist management in the assessment of the valuations.